Super-Protocol/docs/docs/marketplace/guides/log-in.md

 <br/>
 <br/>

-Create a password that will unlock your MetaMask browser extension.
+Create a password.
+You will use it to unlock MetaMask.

 <img src={require('../images/metamask-install-password.png').default} width="auto" height="auto" border="1"/>
 <br/>
 <br/>

-When prompted to secure your wallet, select **Remind me later** for a quick start or **Secure my wallet** to be able to restore it if you uninstall MetaMask.
+When prompted to secure your wallet, select **Remind me later** for a quick start or **Secure my wallet** to be able to restore your wallet address if you uninstall MetaMask.
 You can secure your wallet any time later.

 <img src={require('../images/metamask-install-secure.png').default} width="auto" height="auto" border="1"/>
 <br/>